Building A Sustainable Community

 At Walt Disney World Resort, one of the goals is to double its available solar energy resources by adding new solar arrays constructed by prominent solar development companies in collaboration with the utility serving Disney World.

-Starting in 2016, Duke Energy and local utility partners built a 48,000-panel, 5-megawatt solar array in the shape of Mickey Mouse opened along the roadway to EPCOT.
+Starting in 2016, Duke Energy and local utility partners partners built a 48,000-panel, 5-megawatt solar array in the shape of Mickey Mouse opened along the roadway to EPCOT.
 And in 2019, Origis Energy USA worked with Walt Disney World Resort to open a 270-acre, 57-megawatt solar facility.
 These facilities strive to provide enough renewable energy to operate two theme parks.
 Future solar arrays will reduce our carbon footprint and help power even more magic in our theme parks, resorts and beyond.

 A dedicated team of Walt Disney World Resort scientists and researchers oversee conservation programs for plants and their pollinators, like bees, birds and butterflies.
 They have ensured pollinators would have a yearlong supply of bountiful blooms and flowers by creating 160-plus acres of pollinator habitat in and around the solar arrays at Walt Disney World Resort.